zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/preCorrection.rst

 By Functions
 ------------

-The ``PreCorrection`` utility enables defining dependencies among axes.
+The ``PreCorrection`` utility allows defining dependencies between axes.

-Suppose the position of "y" must always follow a fixed function of "x", for example, ``y = x/2`` while only "x" is directly controlled.
+Suppose the stop point of "y" always needs to follow that of "x" as a fixed function, for example, ``y = x/2`` while only "x" is directly controlled.

 A simple GUI combining a motor and a corrector can be constructed as follows: